BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_pdm-settings.md

 | **Use vault** | Enables PDM-aware behavior for commands and profiles that support it. |
 | Vault list | Selects the local SOLIDWORKS PDM Professional vault shared by PDMPublisher. |

-Use this page when a Save As New or Smart Pack and Go profile uses PDM serial numbers, revisions, check-in, or another vault-dependent operation.
+Use this page when a Save As New or Clone Tree profile uses PDM serial numbers, revisions, check-in, or another vault-dependent operation.
 The selected vault must have a local vault view on the computer and the current Windows user must be able to log in to it.

 ## Before Selecting a Vault